grayerbeard/mqtt/README.md

 # mqtt
-Developement based on https://www.elementzonline.com/blog/running-mqtt-broker-in-raspberry-pi to allow domestic instalation of R Pis and an R Pi with AIY Voice Kit to exchange data
+Developement based on https://www.elementzonline.com/blog/running-mqtt-broker-in-raspberry-pi to allow domestic instalation of R Pis and an R Pi with AIY Voice Kit to exchange data adapted for Python3.

 # Installation